 Friars Court is an unusual house in the fact it is a moated property.
-The moat is thought to be at least 500 years old and the remaining arms encompass the house and three acres of grounds.
-It was not created as a means of defensive but was for keeping livestock out of the gardens, which were originally used for growing vegetables, as well as for breeding silver carp for food.
+The moat is thought to be at least 500 years old and the remaining arms encompass the house and three acres of gardens.
+It was not created as a means of defensive but was for keeping livestock out of the grounds, which were originally used for growing vegetables, as well as for breeding silver carp for food.

 Beyond the expanse of lawn to the front of the house are the former restored water-lily-filled mediaeval carp ponds edged with native wild marginal plants and a fifty-foot living willow tunnel.
-The original ponds were filled in about 1850, although a restoration project in 1999 returned them to their original position.
+The ponds were filled in about 1850, although a restoration project in 2000 returned them to their original position.

 For gentle walking a level path leads from the Back Garden, down the South Walk and round to the Moat Ponds - an ideal route for wheelchair users.